nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_search.md

 - When a Consumer retrieves a DocumentReference if the relatesTo is set then it should be included in the returned DocumentReference

-{% include note.html content="Where a DocumentReference content.format property indicates the referenced resource should be retrieved via the SSP the NRL will automatically pre-fix the content.attachment.url property with the SSP server url.
+{% include note.html content="Where a DocumentReference content.format property indicates the referenced resource should be retrieved via the SSP the NRL will automatically pre-fix the `content.attachment.url` property with the SSP server URL.
 For further detail, see [Retrieval Formats](retrieval_formats.html)." %}

 Failure: